findrifathasan/CyberRecon-WebApplication-Network-Penetration-Testing/README.md

-# CyberRecon – Web Application & Network Penetration Testing Lab
+# CyberRecon – Web Application & Network Penetration Testing tools

 CyberRecon is a practical cybersecurity project developed for the Applied Penetration Testing Engineer training course.
 The project simulates a real-world penetration testing environment using virtual machines and intentionally vulnerable systems for educational and ethical hacking practice.